-In addition to the Commercial Horse Boarding operation, Pleasant View farm contains a small livestock operation, a mushroom farm, and apartment rentals
+In addition to the Commercial Horse Boarding operation, Pleasant View farm contains a small livestock operation, an egg laying operation, a mushroom farm, and apartment rentals

 For information about boarding and training packages, and other services offered at Pleasant View, please contact any one of our trainers listed on the "Boarding" page.